Business Continuity Plan

 Our business continuity plan addresses: data back-up and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.

-Our clients have accounts custodianed at Fidelity Investments.
-Fidelity backs up their (not our) important records in a geographically separate area.
-While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by Fidelity that its objective is to restore their own operations and be able to complete existing transactions and accept new transactions and payments within 24 hours.
+Some of our clients have accounts custodied at either Fidelity Investments and/or Millennium Trust Company.
+These custodians back up their (not our) important records in geographically separate areas.
+While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by both custodians that their objectives are to restore operations and be able to complete existing transactions and accept new transactions and payments within 24 hours.
 Your orders and requests for funds and securities could be delayed during this period.